 - A. All individuals in public or in an establishment shall be required to maintain physical distancing at all times, to the extent feasible. - 1.
-When physical distancing is not feasible, individuals should minimize the time of exposure to the extent possible. - B. All individuals in public or in an establishment shall wear a cloth face covering unless physical distancing can be maintained easily and continuously. - C. Employers must arrange for cloth face coverings or materials for the making of such face coverings for each employee at no expense to the employee.
+When physical distancing is not feasible, individuals should minimize the time of exposure to the extent possible. - B. All individuals in public or in an establishment shall wear a cloth face covering. - C. Employers must arrange for cloth face coverings or materials for the making of such face coverings for each employee at no expense to the employee.
 An employee may fashion his or her own cloth face covering or voluntarily provide and wear other equivalent or more protective face coverings (such as N95 respirators and surgical masks) unless the employer establishes a uniform set of rules regarding acceptable face coverings, in which case the employee must follow those rules subject to the exceptions below.
 This subsection will remain in effect unless and until the Occupational Safety and Health Administration (OSHA) regulates the use of cloth face coverings.